ohadravid/ohadravid.github.io/content/posts/2023-05-coherence-and-errors.md

 Isn’t one of the reasons for using traits is to allow others to implement them?
 Why does Rust reject this particular combination of structs, traits and generics?

-Read on to learn about _coherence_, the orphan rules and why they actually *increase* the usability of traits.
+And.. can we modify `rustc` and force it to accept our code?

-We’ll even cover how `rustc` checks and generates this particular error 🕵🏻🦀.
+Read on to learn about _coherence_, the orphan rules and why they actually *increase* the usability of traits, and find out what happens when you fight the compiler and win (only to lose the war).

 **Table of Contents**